BBB/ollie-relph-me/src/posts/using-jest.mock-is-the-opposite-of-tdd.md

 ```

 Now you've got a fake that you can use alongside your test, or in cases where the api is unstable.
+You have also isolated http into a layer in your application and can isolate your tests to only include downstream.